πβ Values over Time

 - Combine and RxSwift use

-to handle errors and provide fallback values. - Swift Concurrency uses a
+catchandcatchAndReturnto handle errors and provide fallback values. - Swift Concurrency uses a

-block for error handling within theperformSearch
+do-catchblock for error handling within theperformSearchfunction.

 - Combine and RxSwift use